sensorial-systems/cargo-release-action/README.md

 # cargo-release-action
 GitHub Action used for publishing `pushed` changes from a `pull request`.

-[1]: It still supports workspaces.

 ## Usage

-This GitHub action can be used either to publish the crate or to check if it's releasable.
+This GitHub action can be used either to publish the crate[1]: It still doesn't supports workspaces. or to check if it's releasable.
 It depends on the execution context.

+[1]: It still doesn't support workspaces.

 ### On push
 The push triggering this event must have come from a Pull Request.